6 Sign Up Form Examples For More Conversions

 Offering an incentive is a great way to get people to sign-up.
 Research shows that when you offer an incentive, you can increase your sign-up conversion rate by up to 15%.

 Instead of just asking the user to sign up, offer them an incentive that would make them want to give you their email.
 These incentives can be anything that you know would be valuable to the user.
-For example, you can offer them a discount price for your product if they sign up.
+Some of the most effective examples of email sign up forms will show a discount price for their product if users sign up.

 To create better incentives, learn how to create a killer value proposition.